 Kaniksu Land Trust owns three community access properties in north Idaho and northwest Montana.
 We invite our communities to get outside and enjoy these beautiful places.

 Cabinet View Nature Area: Just across the Montana border, east of Clark Fork, Kaniksu Land Trust owns 75 acres of beautiful and diverse habitat.
-To reach the Cabinet View Nature area, turn right on Steven Street in Clark Fork, and then left onto River Road.
+To reach the Cabinet View Nature area, turn right on Stephen Street in Clark Fork, and then left onto River Road.
 Follow River Road for roughly 8 miles, until it turns to gravel at the state line.
 Parking is located on the left side of the road.

 Kaniksu Land Trust also works with one generous landowner who allows community access on his private lands.
-Please be especially respectful when utilizing this property.
+Please be especially respectful when utilizing this property:

 Sherwood Forest: This privately owned property offers several miles of multi-level mountain biking trails, as well as walking paths and secret art created by the owner.